govuk-one-login/fraud-rpt/README.md

 ## Transmitter function

-The Transmitter function signs a SET and forwards it to the SSF Reciever endpoint, as a POST request.
+The transmitter function signs a SET and forwards it to the SSF receiver endpoint, as a POST request.
 It is triggered when a SET is received.

 This function:

 1. Signs the SET, using a private key to generate the signature.
 The signed SET and signature are used to create a JWS object.
 This will be the payload of the request.
-The SSF endpoint will use the corresponding public key to verify the signature.
+The SSF receiver endpoint will use the corresponding public key to verify the signature.
 2. Generates the request header with an authorization token.
-You can obtained this by contacting the AWS Cognito instance associated with the SSF-owned user pool to request an authorization token.
+You can obtain an authorization token by contacting the AWS Cognito instance associated with the SSF-owned user pool to request an authorization token.
-3. Sends the request to the SSF Reciever endpoint.
+3. Sends the request to the SSF receiver endpoint.

 ## Helper functions

 ### Generator function

-The Generator function generates a series of messages to sent to the Transmitter function.
+The generator function generates a series of messages to sent to the transmitter function.
 It is triggered by an API call.

 This function:

-- tests that the SSF endpoint is available
+- tests that the SSF receiver endpoint is available
-- sends batches of messages to the Transmitter function
+- sends batches of messages to the transmitter function
 - regenerates and resends failed messages
 - logs the number of successful and failed messages, with the parameters

 Settings provided to the API determines the number of messages to send, the ratio of each event type, the error rate for generating a valid SET and the endpoint of the SSF pipeline to use.

-For this application, AWS Simple Queue Servce (SQS) queues are used between the Generator and Transmitter functions.
-The Generator Lambda outputs events into the SETTransmitterQueue, which is used as an event source for the Transmitter Lambda.
+For this application, AWS Simple Queue Servce (SQS) queues are used between the generator and transmitter functions.
+The generator function outputs events into the SETTransmitterQueue, which is used as an event source for the transmitter function.

 All SQS queues have Dead Letter Queues (DLQ) associated with them.
-If a message fails to be processed by the Generator Lambda, it will retry for a number of times setout by the queue redrive policy.
+If a message fails to be processed by the generator function, it will retry for a number of times setout by the queue redrive policy.
 Once this has been reached, the message will then be transferred to the DLQ associated with the queue.

 ### Public Key function